zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Wed Sep 04 2024
+Last update on Thu Sep 05 2024

-**119 day before 2025 ⏱** days before new years
+**118 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Zbot ❤️
+🤖 This README.md is updated with cruelty, by Zbot ❤️
 </section>